kat-perez/embassy-imxrt/examples/rt685s-evk-performance-tracing/README.md

 ## Build
 `cd` to examples folder
-`cargo build --bin <example_name>` for example, `cargo build --bin adc`
+`cargo build --bin <example_name> --features systemview-tracing` for example, `cargo build --bin adc --features systemview-tracing`

-## Run
-Assuming RT685 is powered and connected to Jlink debug probe and the latest probe-rs is installed via
-  `$ cargo install probe-rs-tools --git https://github.com/probe-rs/probe-rs --locked`
-`cd` to examples folder
-`cargo run --bin <example_name>` for example, `cargo run --bin adc`

 ## Enable tracing
 To add tracing to a project, you must enable the `rtos-trace` feature that comes with `embassy-executor`.